MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/macos-broker.md

                     parent_window_handle=app.CONSOLE_WINDOW_HANDLE)
 ```

+>[!NOTE]
-The `parent_window_handle` parameter is required even though on macOS it is not used.
+>The `parent_window_handle` parameter is required even though on macOS it is not used.
 For GUI applications, the login prompt location will be determined ad-hoc and currently cannot be bound to a specific window.

->[!NOTE]
+In a future update, this parameter will be used to determine the _actual_ parent window.

+## Token caching

->The authentication broker handles refresh and access token caching.
+The authentication broker handles refresh and access token caching.
 You do not need to set up custom caching.